sables-app/knyt/packages/create/boilerplate/README.md

 These boilerplates are part of [Knyt](https://knyt.dev/), a toolkit designed to simplify modern web development.
 <br />
-They can be installed using the [create-knyt](https://www.npmjs.com/package/create-knyt) package.
+Each boilerplate can be installed using the [create-knyt](https://www.npmjs.com/package/create-knyt) package.

 </small>